 In 2020, I received the honor of leading the Geriatrics and Palliative Medicine section of the Department of Medicine at Baylor College of Medicine.
-I have the privilege of following in the footsteps of our prior two, esteemed Chairs of Geriatrics: George Taffet, M.D., and Robert J. Luchi, M.D..
-The endowed chair and professorships in Geriatrics at Baylor College of Medicine are named in the honor of Dr. Luchi, the program founder and first chief of geriatrics at BCM.
+I have the privilege of following in the footsteps of our prior two, esteemed Chairs of Geriatrics: George Taffet, M.D., and Robert J. Luchi, M.D.
 Dr. Luchi emphasized the importance of the translation of research to clinical geriatrics.
 As such, our relationship with the Huffington Center on Aging at Baylor is very close.
-Dr. Taffet continued this legacy of leadership across the clinical, education, and research missions of BCM.
-As the Robert J. Luchi Professor of Geriatrics, he maintains his robust clinical practice, daily interactions with learners at all levels, and his translational research lab exploring the cardiovascular physiology of the aging heart.
-I joined BCM in 2004 in the Health Services Research section.
-I have maintained a research program developing and testing innovative model of care for older adults with multiple chronic conditions.
-This federally-funded research program has developed novel geriatrics assessment tools and care models that are being evaluated in implementation studies.
-This research is part of the Implementation Science and Innovation program at the Center for Innovations in Quality, Effectiveness, and Safety at BCM and the Michael E. Debakey VA Medical Center.
-Since joining BCM, I have provided care for older Veterans at the Michael E. DeBakey VA Medical Center on the inpatient medicine service and the Geriatrics outpatient clinic.
+Dr. Taffet continued this legacy of leadership across the clinical, education, and research missions of BCM with a particular focus on cardiovascular aging.
+I joined BCM in 2004 as a clinician-investigator developing innovative models of care for older adults with multiple chronic conditions.
+I have provided care for older Veterans at the Michael E. DeBakey VA Medical Center on the inpatient medicine service and the Geriatrics outpatient clinic since 2004.
 I am also proud of our recently established Senior Care Clinic at the BLSMC Kirby Glen campus that provides outpatient primary care and geriatrics consultations for older adults.